Are you curious to learn more about the Dwelf cat breed because you’re smitten by its unique appearance?

 Look at that hairless fur, short legs, and curled ears!
 If you know your cat breeds, it’s easy to guess how the Dwelf appeared.

-But, breeders also use Minshin, Bambino, and domestic longhaired and shorthaired cats to widen the gene pool.
+But breeders also use Minshin, Bambino, and domestic longhaired and shorthaired cats to widen the gene pool.

-Since the breed is so new, it’s still in development, and there are no established breeding standards.
-The jury is also still out on if these hairless cats will have skeletal problems due to their short frame or other health issues, common in the parent breeds.
+The jury is also still out on whether these hairless cats will have skeletal problems due to their short frame or other health issues common in the parent breeds.

 As such, it’s important to find a reputable breeder if you want healthy Dwelf kittens.